Show Your Work

 So, telling a good story will matter when showing your work.
 It may be a finished or unfinished story always keep the audience in mind.
 Value your audience’s time.
 Learn to speak.
 Learn to Write.

-Another thing I took from this segment is how he mentions telling about yourself at parties.
+Another thing I took from this segment is how he mentions talking about yourself at parties.
 Don’t be shy to say you do this.
 So, from now on, if anyone asks I will be telling them I am a writer while working full time.
 It should be easy to understand people what you do.

 Teach What You Know: